 Debugging with logs in distributed systems can be a pain.
 It’s tough to search raw data looking for a pattern, relating potential causes with other logs, and checking trace and metrics data for more confirmation.
 Is finding one pattern enough?
 What if there are other problems?
 Who knows how many colliding factors are relevant?

 At Honeycomb, we’re flipping the script on the log search problem.
-Join our resident experts, (former Splunk Ninja) Michael Wilde and Andy Dufour, to learn how Honeycomb customers have technically evolved their log analysis process to achieve fast pattern detection, skipping the search grep/search loop entirely.
+Hear our resident experts, (former Splunk Ninja) Michael Wilde and Andy Dufour, discuss how Honeycomb customers have technically evolved their log analysis process to achieve fast pattern detection, skipping the search grep/search loop entirely.
 Learn how you can begin doing the same, no matter how mature your log instrumentation is today.

 - How to technically prep your log structure for faster analysis

 - Practical paths to send useful log data to Honeycomb

 - What attributes to analyze in your log data at different levels of instrumentation